inhumantsar/docker-compose-gitlab/README.md

 A bunch of output will scroll by.
 Once tailed logs like the ones below start showing up, you should be able to access GitLab at http://localhost:8000.

+#### Persistence

-Note that on startup, docker-compose creates the volumes we're defining in `.env`.
-ALl of the important GitLab files persist by default at `/tmp/gitlab`.
+On startup, docker-compose creates the volumes we're defining in `.env`.
+All of the important GitLab files persist by default at `/tmp/gitlab`.
 If you tear down this application and re-run `docker-compose up` it should pick right up where it left off with the same users and data.

     $ ls /tmp/gitlab/
     config  data  logs